internetguru/academy/documentation/ams-measure.md

 ## DESCRIPTION

 Downloads all repositories from a NAMESPACE matching given PREFIX and measures software similarities between each other.
-Includes the current project (supposedly the sample solution).
+Uses an assignment project in `WORKING_DIR` as a base file (see Moss documentation).
 The link with evaluation results appears at the end of the script.

 ## OPTIONS